-Ms. Bonk’s practice focuses on various forms of complex commercial litigation, including antitrust, right of publicity, and class action and multidistrict litigation matters for clients in the media, technology, automotive parts, energy, and other industries.
-In the bankruptcy litigation area, Ms. Bonk’s experience includes multiple adversary proceedings and contested matters, such as contract rejection disputes and litigation by unsecured creditor committees.
-Ms. Bonk also has extensive experience in large-scale electronic discovery management in class action, multidistrict litigation, and bankruptcy proceedings.
+Ms. Bonk has experience in all stages of litigation, especially trial.
+On behalf of both plaintiffs and defendants, she has prepared for and played major roles in a number of jury trials in courts around the United States, as well as crafted mock trial exercises of varying structures.
+In the bankruptcy litigation area, Ms. Bonk’s experience includes multiple adversary proceedings and contested matters, such as contract rejection and recharacterization disputes and litigation adverse to unsecured creditor committees.
+Ms. Bonk also has extensive experience in large-scale electronic discovery management in commercial litigation, class action, multidistrict litigation, and bankruptcy proceedings.

 Ms. Bonk’s notable experience includes serving on Weil teams that: